fractaldotbox/ddevkit/README.md

   - to be extraced into registry for shadcn cli work

 ## Design principles
 - 🔻 Minimized dependencies, familiar techstack.
-No `ethers`.
-All in `viem` `wagmi` `permissionless` `radix` `tailwindcss`, user controls the rest.
+No `ethers` by default, all in `viem` `wagmi` `permissionless` `radix` `tailwindcss`, user controls the rest.
 - 🏎 Optimized and SSR ready.
 Unified data fetching with unopionated data source.
 - 🤌 Small.
 Faster for both user and ci.
 Cheaper to store.
 - 🔒 Secure.
 No dynamic script loading.
 Audited dependencies (TODO)
 - 🕊️ Censorship Resistant.
-Take control on asset gateway.
+Take explicit control on asset gateway and trust assumptions
 - 🌐 Accessible & Localization ready
 - ⛓️ Ecosystems, Framework agnostic
 - 🙌 Working example.
 First class Storybook support, avoid outdated documentations.